Robertxdd/gym-app-pwa/README.md

 Full-stack PWA built with Laravel, JavaScript, MySQL, and Docker.
 Source code available upon request.

-## Overview
-Short explanation of what it does.

 ## Features
 - Calorie tracking
 - Gym planning